Inga Åberg: Later life

 Inga Åberg was the subject of a great scandal when the merchant millionaire Hall from Gothenburg, one of the richest men in Sweden, placed his teenage son John Hall under her tutelage with the task of correcting his behavior by instructing him in "the way of the world".
 This arrangement was considered very peculiar by contemporary society and attracted great notorious attention.
 Inga Åberg accepted the offer: she gave Hall large bills to pay during the time when his son was in her care, which Hall, far from opposing, instead considered as proof of the high quality care she gave his son.
 She then left Sweden and her career at the opera for Saint Petersburg in Russia with her young pupil John Hall.
 John Hall eventually returned to Sweden alone and referred to Åberg as "a cunning adventuress".

-After her return to Sweden from Russia and her retirement from the Royal Swedish Opera and the Royal Dramatic Theater, Inga Åberg was active in various travelling theater companies touring Sweden and Finland.
+After her return to Sweden from Russia and her retirement from the Royal Swedish Opera and the Royal Dramatic Theatre, Inga Åberg was active in various travelling theater companies touring Sweden and Finland.
 Among them where the theater company of her brother.
-In 1816-17, she and her daughter are noted to have been members of is noted to have been a member of the Johan Anton Lindqvist theater company, where she was still given good critic as a tragedienne and described as having a "Fresh and jolly nature".
+In 1816–17, she and her daughter are noted to have been members of is noted to have been a member of the Johan Anton Lindqvist theater company, where she was still given good critic as a tragedienne and described as having a "Fresh and jolly nature".
 In 1825, she is noted to have performed the part of Elizabeth opposite Maria Sylvan in Mary Stuart by Schiller in Åbo in Finland.
 She spent her last years with her daughter in Gothenburg, where she gave dance lessons to the children of the city burgher upper class.

 Inga Åberg never married but had a daughter, Wendla Åberg, with the nobleman and courtier Carl Gustaf von Stockenström.
 Her daughter was educated in dancing and was a star dancer of the Gothenburg theater Comediehuset and the foremost fashionable dancing instructor of the city well in to the 1850s.